 Fender Jimi Hendrix Stratocaster in Olympic White

-There may be no player more identified with a Stratocaster than James Marshall Hendrix.
-A big part of his signature sound (aside from those magic fingers) was playing a right-handed instrument flipped through two Marshall stacks, a Vox wah, a Fuzzface and a Uni-Vibe.
+There may be no player more identified with the Fender Stratocaster than James Marshall Hendrix.
+A big part of his signature sound (aside from those magic fingers) was playing a right-handed instrument flipped to accommodate him being left-handed through two Marshall stacks, a Vox wah, a Fuzzface and a Uni-Vibe.
 The reversed headstock on his Stratocasters altered the string tension and the reversed angle of the bridge pickup changed the harmonic content of its sound.
 Get experienced.

 Pictured: Fender Jimi Hendrix Stratocaster Olympic White